-I don’t care because I don’t think the costs are particularly high.
-Sure, the application process is a pain in the arse, as is getting up at 0500 to get to the U.S. Embassy for your appointment, and the waiting around, the nervousness brought about by the U.S. Embassy just being a generally intimidating place, and the further waiting around for their answer, plus the fact that they retain your passport, which can cause problems for a number of reasons (I learned the hard way).
+I don’t think the costs are particularly high.
+Sure, the application process is a real pain, as is getting up at 0500 to get to the U.S. Embassy for your appointment, and the waiting around, the nervousness brought about by the U.S. Embassy just being a generally intimidating place, and the further waiting around for their answer, plus the fact that they retain your passport, which can cause problems for a number of reasons (I learned the hard way).

 But paying £282.03 per year to work in the U.S. isn’t a lot of money.

 I’m not getting a discount; that’s what it costs me, my artist, and our FOH Engineer each.

 I’ve just read this page on the Musicians’ Union website, and the following quote is startling:

 “The cost of a four-piece band requiring work visas and petitions can cost in the region of £6000, and that’s before any crew costs are also factored in”